hortonworks/data-tutorials/tutorials/cda/building-a-customer-sentiment-analysis-application/tutorial-2.md

 A Background Operation Running window will pop up with **Restart all components for Hive** progress bar loading and turning green once the restart is successful.

 ### Setup HDFS Service

-Open HDP Sandbox Web Shell Client at `http://sandbox-hdp.hortonworks.com:4200` with login `root/hadoop`.
-On first login, you will be prompted to update the password.

 The next set of commands will setup **HDFS** for holding the Tweet data that will be accessed by Hive.